-- 1. Employees who believe they have experienced or witnessed Bullying and Harassment and feel comfortable doing so are encouraged to attempt to resolve the situation by bringing the matter to the attention of the person who has engaged in the conduct, advising them that the conduct is unwelcome and contrary to this policy, and asking that the conduct cease immediately. - 2.
-The College does not recommend that any members of its Community attempt direct and informal resolution in circumstances in which anyone's personal safety may be at risk; in such situations, members of the College Community are instead advised to seek immediate help and support. - 3.
-Employees may seek assistance from their Responsible Administrator (RA) in resolving the matter informally.
+1. Employees and Students who believe they have experienced Discrimination, or any members of the College Community who believe they have witnessed Discrimination against a Student or an Employee and who feel comfortable doing so are encouraged to attempt to resolve the situation themselves, directly and informally, by bringing the matter to the attention of the person who has engaged in the conduct, advising them that the conduct is unwelcome and contrary to this policy, and asking that the conduct cease immediately.

+- 2. The College does not recommend that any members of its Community attempt direct and informal resolution in circumstances in which anyone's personal safety may be at risk; in such situations, members of the College Community should seek immediate help and support. - 3.
+Members of the College Community may seek assistance in resolving the matter informally.
 Informal resolution may include a co-operative and voluntary process, such as a facilitated or mediated conversation between the Parties, a restorative justice process or a healing circle.
-The RA may serve as the mediator in such a conversation or process, or consult with the Human Resources department for appropriate internal or external support.
-At the Employee's request, another appropriate College Support Person, such as a union representative, may participate in a supportive role alongside the Employee. - 4.
+Assistance in pursuing an informal resolution may be found as follows: - Employees should approach their Responsible Administrator (RA), or consult with the Human Resources (HR) department for additional support.
+At the Employee's request, another appropriate College Support Person, such as a union representative, may participate in a supportive role alongside the Employee. - Students should consult the College Employee who is closest to the situation of alleged Discrimination and has some authority over the person whose conduct the Student wants to address (e.g., if the allegation relates to another Student in a course, the most appropriate Employee for the Student to speak to is the course instructor; if the allegation relates to an Employee, the most appropriate person for the Student to speak to is that Employee's supervisor). - 4.
 The Complainant or Respondent may withdraw their participation from an informal resolution process at any time.

-Submitting a Complaint of Alleged Bullying and Harassment
+Submitting a Complaint of Alleged Discrimination

-If the matter cannot be resolved informally, or if the Employee does not wish to pursue informal resolution, the Employee may file a Complaint in accordance with the procedures outlined here.
+If the matter cannot be resolved informally, or if the Student or Employee does not wish to pursue informal resolution, the Student or Employee may file a Complaint in accordance with the procedure outlined below.

-- 1. Complaints are to be submitted to a Responsible Administrator (RA) at the College, as follows: - Complaints filed by an Employee against another Employee should be submitted to the Complainant's RA or the Associate Vice President, Human Resources (or designate). - Complaints filed by an Employee against a Student should be submitted to the Complainant's RA. - Complaints filed by an Employee against someone who is not a Student or an Employee should be submitted to the Director, Safety, Security and Risk Management.
+- 1. Complaints are to be submitted as follows: - Complaints filed by an Employee may be submitted to the Complainant's Responsible Administrator (RA) or to the Associate Vice President, Human Resources. - Complaints filed by a Student should be submitted to a Faculty Dean/Director. - Complaints against someone who is not a Student or an Employee should be submitted or forwarded to the Director, Safety, Security and Risk Management (SSRM).

-Exception: If the Respondent named in the Complaint is the person to whom the Complaint would normally be submitted, as outlined above, the Complainant should submit the Complaint to that person's supervisor or RA instead, as outlined in the following examples:
+Exception: If the Respondent named in the Complaint is the person to whom the Complaint would normally be submitted, according to the guidelines above, the Complainant should submit the Complaint to that person's supervisor or RA instead, as follows: